wundergraph/cosmo/rfc/custom-modules-v1.md

 - **Response interception**: A module that intercepts responses from subgraphs and modifies them before they are sent to the client.
 - **Response Caching**: A module that caches responses from subgraphs and returns them for identical requests.
 - **GraphQL Directive Handling**: A module that reacts to specific GraphQL directives in the operation definition.
+- **GraphQL Scalar Handling**: A module that allows custom handling of scalar types in the operation e.g. validation, transformation.
 - **Enriching Logs**: A module that adds custom log fields to the gateway and subgraph logs.

 ## Backwards Compatibility